vipulnaik/diet-exercise-health/notes/2022-07-01-bleeding-cut-on-right-middle-finger-pip-joint.md

 ### Reduce frequency and intensity of handwashing and hand sanitizer use, and try to avoid hitting the injured areas

 I tried it this time but maybe not as much as I should have.

+One related tip is for drying: I generally dry vigorously with a towel.
+The towel works fine for healthy skin, but it might be too harsh to rub vigorously against injured skin.
+So I need to be delicate with the towel when using it against the injured skin.

+### Don't stretch the finger area too much

+Stretching the finger can place strain on the injury even if the injured area doesn't come into direct contact with anything.

 ### Use vaseline on injured areas (ideally e.g., five minutes before applying a new bandage)